Mornington, County Meath: Maiden Tower and the Lady's Finger

 There are various folk stories about the tower and pillar.
-One were a faithful lady, awaiting the return of her husband, falls from the tower when an incorrect flag on his returning ship mistakenly signalled his death, echoes the fate of Aegeus the father of Theseus.
+One, where a faithful lady, awaiting the return of her husband, falls from the tower when an incorrect flag on his returning ship mistakenly signalled his death, echoes the fate of Aegeus the father of Theseus.
 The lady's finger was then supposedly built by the returned husband in memory of his wife.

-In 1819 a strange old woman, who had lived abroad for many years, took up residence at the top of the tower.
+In 1819, a strange old woman who had lived abroad for many years took up residence at the top of the tower.
 She spent her time at her spinning wheel under a makeshift sail roof set up by local fishermen.
 She developed a reputation as a local hermit, donating her spinning work to the local church and having refused to give her name became known simply as the 'lady of the tower'.
 In the severe winter of 1821 she had to abandon the tower and died soon after in a charitable institution in Drogheda.

 Beside the Maiden Tower is the former RNLI Lifeboat station, in operation between 1872 and 1926.
 A dwellinghouse until at least the late-1950s, it was subsequently derelict and roofless until 2003 when it was restored as a residence.
 In 2018 it was put up for sale in conjunction with the surrounding 31 acres of sand dunes on which a deepwater port had been proposed.
 The boathouse is a Protected Structure (ID No. MH021-123) in the Meath County Development Plan.

-In 2015 Harvey Keitel filmed part of an insurance commercial at the tower.
+In 2015, Harvey Keitel filmed part of an insurance commercial at the tower.